 Dance is really my life.
 I’ve always said for me ‘Dance is Life, Dance is Living, Dance is Life and Life is Dance’.
 I’ve never really differentiated between the two of them.
 It’s always been a way of life, a kind of celebration of living.

 Kemp is an exquisite dancer, a fantastic artist, and a brilliant visual poet.
 No hyperbole can truly capture the scale of his talents.

 In the 1960s and 1970s, his dance group revolutionized theater with its productions of Jean Genet’s The Maids, Flowers and Oscar Wilde’s Salome.

 Kemp was the catalyst who inspired David Bowie towards cabaret and Ziggy Stardust.
-He taught him mime, and directed and performed in Bowie’s Ziggy Stardust and the Spiders from mars.
-He also taught Kate Bush, and choreographed her shows.
+He taught him mime, and directed and performed in Bowie’s Ziggy Stardust and the Spiders from Mars, and was his lover.
+He also taught Kate Bush, and choreographed for her shows.

 As an actor, he gave outrageous and scene-stealing performances in Jarman’s Sebastiane, Ken Russell’s Savage Messiah and Robin Hardy’s The Wicker Man.

 “I’ve never really differentiated between dance and mime and acting and singing.
 I’ve always loved all aspects of performing, though I still can’t play the trumpet, but I’d like too.
 Well, it’s never too late to learn.”